Find Cheap Renters Insurance Quotes in Your Area

 What Does Renters Insurance Cover in Florida?

-Renters insurance, in Florida and the rest of the country, provides financial protection through four main types of coverages.
+Renters insurance provides Florida's renters with financial protection through four main types of coverages.

-- Personal property coverage: If personal belongings are damaged or destroyed in a covered peril, Florida renters will be reimbursed by their insurer for the cost of replacing them up to policy limits.
-Common perils may include theft, vandalism or fire damage.
-Florida tenants who live in places at high risk of theft or vandalism, especially, should consider renters insurance as protection against those events.
+- Personal property coverage: If your personal belongings were damaged or destroyed by a covered peril, your renters insurance would reimburse you for the cost of replacing them up to policy limits.
+Common covered perils may include theft, vandalism or fire damage.
+Flood damage isn't covered by a regular policy, though.
+Instead, you'd need to purchase flood insurance from the National Flood Insurance Program.

-- Personal liability coverage: Liability coverage will cover the costs of an injury to others or, if you're sued, the cost of your legal defenses if you're at fault for the event.
+- Personal liability coverage: Your renters insurance policy's liability coverage applies to damage that you're responsible for, such as the costs of injuries to others or the cost of your legal defense if you're sued for damages.
 A typical renters insurance policy covers up to $100,000 in liability costs.